foliant-docs/foliantcontrib.confluence/README.md

 `parent_title`
 :   Another way to define parent of the page.
 Lower priority than `paren_di`.
 Title of the parent page under which the new one(s) should be created.
 Parent should exist under the space_key specified. *Only for not yet existing pages*.

+`test_run`
+:   If this option is true, Foliant will prepare the files for uploading to Confluence, but won't actually upload them.
+Use this option for testing your content before upload.
+The prepared files can be found in `.confluencecache/debug` folder.
+Default: `false`

 `notify_watchers`
 :   If `true` — watchers will be notified that the page has changed.
 Default: `false`